vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/whitney/anukramaNikA/06/125_vIrasya_rathaH.md

 +++
-title = "125.
+title_whitney = "125.
 To the war-chariot: for its success."

 +++
 [Atharvan.—vānaspatyam. trāiṣṭubham: 2. jagatī.]